AlanKrajina/JS-learn/ReactNative.md

 ### React Native

 - collection of `special React components`
-- gives abillty to use camera API etc..
+- gives abillty to use camera API etc
 - iOS + Android
 --> `Views`, `<Text>` ..are compiled to native code